Local Public Health Practice Opportunities

 A: Absolutely!
 These internships are open to any and all JHSPH graduate students.
 We encourage you to review the internships and apply to any that are of interest to you!

-Q: What are the main differences between the BCP and PHASE?
+Q: What are the main differences between the BCP, PHASE, and the Health Policy Institute?

 A: The biggest differences are the length of the internship, the required course seminar, and the placement sites.
 PHASE internships are largely state and local health department placements and the Baltimore Community Practicum internship placements are largely local community-based organizations and local health departments.
-BCP has a required weekly seminar: 2nd term seminar meets on Tuesdays from 3:30pm to 4:20pm, and 3rd term seminar meets on Tuesdays from 12:15pm to 1:05pm.
-To see a comparison, please take a look.
+BCP has a required weekly seminar: 2nd term seminar meets on Tuesdays from 3:30 p.m. to 4:20 p.m.
+EST, and 3rd term seminar meets on Tuesdays from 12:15 p.m. to 1:05 p.m.
+EST. Sessions are a mix of synchronous and asynchronous via Zoom.

 Q: What is covered in the required seminars?